avwx-rest/api-support-site/docs/privacy.md

 We may use cookies on our site to remember your preferences.

-For more general information on cookies, please read "What Are Cookies".
+For a full guide to cookies, check out this thorough guide from [privacypolicies.com].

 ## Opt-Out, Communication Preferences